- What Is an IUD?

 IUDs remain in the uterus where it has been inserted.
 In some cases, they might come out due to incorrect insertion.
 This is a rare occurrence.

-If the IUD is inserted within 7 days after the start of your period, it is effective immediately.
+The non-hormonal IUD is effective immediately.
+If the hormonal IUD is inserted within seven days after the start of your period, it is effective immediately.
 If inserted at any other time during the menstrual cycle, then you should use some other form of contraception if you plan to have vaginal sex within the 1st week of insertion.
-Pregnancy protection starts after 7 days.
+Pregnancy protection starts after seven days if inserted after the first week of the menstrual cycle.

 What Can You Expect After Treatment?

-After the procedure, you may feel a little cramping till a few days.
+After the procedure, you may feel a little cramping for a few days.
 Your doctor might tell you to take some medication (pain killers) to prevent the cramps.

-You many need to come back for a check-up after the next period.
+You may need to come back for a check-up after the next period.
 They will check if the IUD is still inside and check for infections.

 Once the insertion of IUD had been completed, most women feel well enough to resume their normal life.
 Medication is prescribed to ease out any pain.